Akilrahman/Time_Series_Anomaly_Detection/README.md

 ## Models

 ### Isolation Forest
 Detects anomalies by isolating data points that are statistically rare.
-Sensor windows requiring fewer splits to isolate are classified as anomalies.
+Sensor windows requiring fewer splits to isolate are classified and then labbeled as  anomalies.

 ### Autoencoder (Deep Learning)
 Trained only on normal behavior.
 At failure, reconstruction error spikes sharply — the model cannot reconstruct patterns it has never seen.
 Threshold set at 95th percentile of training reconstruction error.